 For your computer, you will download the file “LogosSetup.exe”–make sure you know where you download it (I recommend your “download folder” or desktop).
-You will need to download then install.
-During the installation you will be asked to register.
+You will need to download and then install it.
+During the installation, you will be asked to register.

 Step 4: Optional purchases

-Along the way Logos may try to get you to purchase different products and packages.
-For the average uses these products may be too expensive.
+Along the way, Logos may try to get you to purchase different products and packages.
+For the average user, these products may be too expensive.

 If you want additional language resources they are available for free at Bible.org.
-But at this point you don’t have the abilities to highlight and note the way you can on the FSB app or Logos (more in the next step).
+But at this point, you don’t have the ability to highlight and note the way you can on the FSB app or Logos (more in the next step).